Orange Smoothie

 This post may contain affiliate links.
 Read my disclosure policy.

-Fresh Orange Smoothie Recipe
+Why You’ll Love This Orange Smoothie Recipe

-This smoothie has that combination of orange and vanilla that is like a taste of childhood.
-Whether it was the orange and cream popsicles from the ice cream truck or a swirl of soft serve vanilla ice cream and orange sorbet on a cone in the summer, it is such a nostalgic flavor.
-But you can totally satisfy your craving in a healthy way.
+Who loves a creamsicle?
+If you do, then this is the smoothie for you with that combination of orange and vanilla that is like a taste of childhood.
+Whether it was the orange and cream popsicles from the ice cream truck, a swirl of soft serve vanilla ice cream and orange sorbet on a cone in the summer, or an Orange Julius from the mall, it is such a nostalgic flavor.

 • Orange juice: Freshly squeezed or from a carton or bottle, just be sure it is 100% juice with no added sugar or artificial flavors.
 While I usually use milk in smoothies, using OJ gives that extra orange flavor.